thsaravana/thsaravana.github.io/_posts/2021-10-08-android-swap-view-model.md

 title: "Swap ViewModel during testing in Android via Hilt"
 ---

-I have seen a lot of ViewModel via Hilt examples where we hard code the actual implementation in the Activity or Fragment.
-May be, this is what you need, and you want to test your Fragments or Activities with the actual viewModel.
-But if you are like me, and you have some use case where you want to inject a fake viewModel and test your Fragments or Activities, then this blog is for you.
+I have seen a lot of Hilt examples where we hard code the actual implementation of ViewModel in the Activity or Fragment.
+May be, this is what you need, and you want to test your Fragments or Activities with the actual ViewModel.
+But if you are like me, and you have some use case where you want to inject a fake ViewModel and test your Fragments or Activities, then this blog is for you.

 ### ViewModel setup
 ```kotlin